-If you have paid an invoice before the goods arrive but discover that they must be returned due to damage or because they're unsuitable, a credit note can be issued if you intend to buy more from that supplier as this can be offset against future purchases or you may require a refund of your payment.
+In these cases, the original invoice can be cancelled with the issuance of a credit note, and thereafter a corrected invoice can be issued.
+If you intend to buy more from that supplier, the amount specified can be offset against future purchases or you may request a refund of your payment.

-For example: Company X purchases £300 of product from Company Y. Company X contacts Y to say that there is an error on the invoice so the order cannot be completed.
+Company X purchases £65 of products from Company Y. Company X contacts Y to inform them that there is an error on the invoice so the order cannot be completed.

-Company Y issues a credit note on the original invoice and sends it to X, cancelling the invoice and recording the amount stated in the positive in accounts payable.
-Company X can then use the amount stated in the credit note towards future orders or request a refund.
+Company Y issues a credit note on the original invoice and sends it to X, cancelling the invoice and recording the amount stated (£65) as positive under accounts payable.
+Company X can then use the £65 stated in the credit note towards future orders, or request a refund.

 Credit Notes in Debitoor

 Thankfully, online invoicing and accounting software like Debitoor remove the necessity to ensure that each credit note is marked down in your books accordingly.
 A credit note is automatically linked to the invoice for which it is created, has its own unique number, and is reflected in the amount due for the invoice.

 As mentioned above, with Debitoor you can raise a credit note based on the original invoice, but you can also create a credit note without the original invoice if required.

 In Debitoor, credit notes have their own tab and numbering system to easily distinguish them from invoices.
 They can also be customised like your invoices to create unique and professional documents.

 Find out how to create a credit note with Debitoor, or sign up for our seven-day free trial.

 <a class="link link--button link--primary" href="/sign-up" CREATE A CREDIT NOTE NOW